sebdah/dynamic-dynamodb/docs/example_configuration.rst

     #allow-scaling-down-reads-on-0-percent: true
     #allow-scaling-down-writes-on-0-percent: true

-    # Restric scale down to only happend when BOTH reads AND writes are in need
+    # Restric scale down to only happen when BOTH reads AND writes are in need
     # of scaling down.
 Set this to "true" to minimize down scaling.
     #always-decrease-rw-together: true